TheAtomictaco/DD_Reprogrammed/README.md

 # DDLC: Reprogrammed
 DDLC: Reprogrammed, is a mod for [Doki Doki Literature Club](https://www.ddlc.moe) made by [Team Salvato](http://teamsalvato.com/).
-It is a rewrite of ACT 1 with a free roam system that letss you make tons of choices.
+It is a rewrite of ACT 1 with a free roam system that lets you make tons of choices.
 These choices can change the story greatly or just be little funny bits of dialogue.

 ### Installation